yourdata-cloud/ga4-dataform-triggering/README.md

     * A runtime SA for the Cloud Function.
     * Permissions for the Logging Sink to publish to the topic.
     * Permissions for Cloud Build to deploy the function.
+    * Permissions as Dataform Editor for the SA

 ## Prerequisites (GCP native)